-Our level of confidence has a major impact on the decisions we make, the risks we are willing to take, and ultimately, the results we create in our lives.
+Our level of confidence has a major impact on the decisions we make, the risks we’re willing to take, and ultimately, the results we create in our lives.

 - Ask someone what you can do for them today.
-All too often we get caught up in all the things we have going on which means that all our focus is internal.
-By taking the time and just asking someone what you can do for them which will help them move forward, not only will they be appreciative, you’ll also feel good that you have been able to do something nice for another people.
+All too often we get caught up in all the things we have going on which means all our focus is internal.
+By taking the time and just asking someone what you can do for them which will help them move forward, not only will they be appreciative, you’ll also feel good you’ve been able to do something nice for another people.

 - Maintain a good posture.
 Those who slouch, are hunched over or move around with their head looking towards the floor do not radiate a lot of confidence.
 Standing tall, smiling more and being present while maintaining a good posture all help to increase our confidence and how we feel about ourselves.
 A good posture also helps when we walk.
 Just notice how people around you walk and pick out who you think is a confident person.

 - Create personal affirmations or mantras.
 Our self-talk plays a massive part in how we think of ourselves and what we believe we’re capable of doing.
-As past experiences may have caused us pain, regret or felt like we had failed, our self-talk can become self-loathing, negative and damaging to our self-confidence.
-One way to overcome that is to have personal affirmations or mantras that we repeat to ourselves over and over.
+As our past experiences may have caused us pain, regret or felt like we had failed, our self-talk can become self-loathing, negative and damaging to our self-confidence.
+One way to overcome that is to have personal affirmations or mantras we repeat to ourselves over and over.

 - Develop more competence.
 Competence is having the knowledge, skills and ability to do something.
-If we’re aware of what our strengths and weaknesses are, then we’re better able to assess which areas we need to further develop ourselves in.
+If we’re aware of what our strengths and weaknesses are, we’re better able to assess which areas we need to further develop ourselves in.

 - Take small risks.
 Nothing builds up confidence like taking risks.
 Confidence is acquired as a result of taking risks.
 It can be as simple as standing up and speaking when in a group setting, at a networking or social event.
 Another small risk can be to give praise or compliment someone.
 The key to building confidence is to be willing to take small risks then gradually increase the level of risk we’re prepared to take.

-For example, one thing that is always emphasised to speakers is that for every speech they deliver, they must be willing to spend more time in preparation than is required for the actual speech.
-It is the discipline of taking consistent action that will ensure that we’re prepared for that important meeting or speech we have to give.
+For example, one thing that’s always emphasised to speakers is that for every speech they deliver, they must be willing to spend more time in preparation than is required for the actual speech.
+It’s the discipline of taking consistent action that will ensure we’re prepared for that important meeting or speech we have to give.
 Nothing trumps preparation.

 Question: What is one thing you have done to increase your confidence?